 Kaizō Kaizen is a magazine aimed at showcasing unique and exotic JDM (Japanese domestic market) vehicles, including the lifestyle and culture surrounding them.
-The name is a combination of Japanese words with "kaizō" meaning 'crazy' modified car and "kaizen" meaning controlled refinement.

 CATEGORy